Pupil Premium Grant

 - Universal Credit (income dependant)

 Pupils will receive a free school meal daily.
 Additionally, the grant is for the purposes of the school, for the educational benefit of pupils registered at that school.
-Educational support, interventions and initiatives can be provided to reduce the inequalities experienced by these (disadvantaged) pupils, as well as improve progress and raise standards of achievement for them and help narrow and close any gaps between them and their non-disadvantaged peers nationally.
+Educational support, interventions, initiatives, equipment and school trips can be provided to reduce the inequalities experienced by these (disadvantaged) pupils, as well as improve progress and raise standards of achievement for them and help narrow and close any gaps between them and their non-disadvantaged peers nationally.

 Eligible pupils at our school fall into two categories:

-- Ever6 FSM (Free School Meals) - The pupil premium for academic year 2019 -2020 will include pupils recorded in the January 2019 school census who are known to have been eligible for FSM since May 2013, as well as those first known to be eligible at January 2019.
-Once eligible for the PPG for any length of time, those pupils will continue to receive the grant for up to 6 years.
+- Ever6 FSM (Free School Meals) - The pupil premium for academic year 2022 - 2023 will include eligible pupils recorded in the October 2021 school census.
+Once eligible for the PPG for any length of time, those pupils will continue to receive the grant for up to 6 years, to the end of the education phase, i.e. Primary.

 - Post - LAC (Looked after Children) – Those pupils who were looked after by an English or Welsh local authority for at least one day, immediately before being adopted, or who left local authority care on a special guardianship order or child arrangements order (previously known as a residence order).